SwaroopR1/Blender-Add-on-for-Cubic-Mesh-Creation/README.md

 ![image](https://github.com/user-attachments/assets/412127f5-59cd-408b-afc8-1f5477afd44d)
 ---

+This addon was developed as the solution of the screening test for FOSSEE (https://fossee.in/) under Task 1 of the OpenFOAM GUI project selection process.
+The screening tests were the evaluation step for the FOSSEE Summer Fellowship 2025, a summer internship program at IIT Bombay.

 🔥 Features
 # Feature Set 1: Cube Grid Generator
 Input N Cubes: Enter a number N (<20) to generate a 2D grid of cubes.